-Most states, including Texas, use an “at-fault” system of automobile insurance.
-This type of system is based on tort liability, which means the driver who caused the accident is responsible for the injuries and damages resulting from the accident.
+Most states, including Texas, use an “at-fault” automobile insurance system.
+This type of system is based on tort liability, which means the driver who caused the accident is responsible for the damages and injuries resulting from the accident.

-In an at-fault state, the insurance company for the “at-fault” party (the one that caused the crash) will offer to settle the injured person’s claim for an amount of money.
+In an “at-fault” state, The responsible (or “at-fault”) driver’s insurance company pays for the damages sustained according to the insured’s degree of fault.
 And if the injured person believes the offer is inadequate, that person may file a lawsuit for damages – medical expenses, pain, mental anguish, impairment, disfigurement, loss of earnings – and allow a judge or jury to determine fault and the amount of damages.

 Texas’ Fault System by the Numbers